 - Don’t sleep on a full stomach.
 If you can, try to have finished your last meal of the day at least two hours before going to bed.
 This way your stomach can start digesting your food in an upright position before you’re lying down overnight.

 - Avoid eating very large meals at night time.
 These can fill your stomach and make it distended at a time of day when digestion naturally slows down.

 - Chew your food well.
 Eating slowly and remembering to chew is key for preventing heartburn.
 Chewing is where digestion begins.
 The more you chew the less work your stomach has to do and the less acid it produces to digest your food.

 - Avoid eating certain foods.
 Some foods are more likely to cause heartburn than others.
-Avoid overly spicy food, excessive amounts of caffeine, rich, greasy foods, and citrus fruits and juices.
+Avoid over-spicy foods, excessive amounts of caffeine, greasy foods, and citrus fruits and juices.
 Experiment with what food is right for you.